vladislav-morozov/simulations-course/example-codes/3-confidence-intervals-close-to-boundary/README.md

 Suppose that we are working with a sample from a normal distribution with unknown variance $\sigma^2$.
 We estimate $\sigma^2$ using the corresponding maximum likelihood estimator $\hat{\sigma}^2$.

-Out goal is to conduct inference on $\sigma^2$ by constructing a suitable confidence interval.
+Our goal is to conduct inference on $\sigma^2$ by constructing a suitable confidence interval.
 The easiest way to construct a confidence interval based on $\hat{\sigma}^2$ is using the fact that it's asymptotically normally distributed.

 The key issue is that the normal distribution is symmetric, while the distribution of estimation errors $\hat{\sigma}^2-\sigma^2$ is inherently asymmetric: